 Complete Question 12 if you received any New Zealand dividends, including dividends from your local electricity or gas supplier.
-Don't include a dividend that's a distribution of the trust's capital and is tax free.
+Do not include a dividend that's a distribution of the trust's capital and is tax free.
 The company or unit trust that paid you the dividend will send you a dividend statement.

-Don't send in any dividend statements with your return, but keep them in case we ask for them later.
+Do not send us any dividend statements with the return.
+Keep these in case we ask for them later.

-If expenses are deductible against the dividend income (eg, commission), claim them at Question 23.
+If expenses are deductible against the dividend income (for example commission), claim them at Question 23.
 Read the note about expenses on page 26.